Before building work starts

 Implied warranties cover almost all aspects of building work, from compliance with the Building Code to good workmanship and timely completion of building work.
 A breach of these warranties is a breach of your contract.

-If you think your contractor has breached these warranties, your first step should be to begin the dispute resolution process outlined in your written contract.
+If you think your building contractor has breached these warranties, your first step should be to begin the dispute resolution process outlined in your written contract.

-Contracts for your building project has the full list of implied warranties, which are set out in the Building Act.
+Implied warranties and defects have the full list of implied warranties, which are set out in the Building Act.